biinari/php.vim/README.md

 Versions
 --------

 `php.vim` should work with Vim 7.0 and newer.
 Also works with other flavours like NeoVim.

+Supported versions of PHP: `5.6` to `8.0`.

 Installation
 ------------